 - 1.5% cash back on every purchase

 - Introductory bonus: $200 cash bonus for spending $3,000 in the first 3 months after account opening

 So it provides 50% more cash back than the Spark Classic.
-And that signup bonus is a nice incentive too.
+And that welcome bonus is a nice incentive too.

 The Spark Cash Select also comes at the Visa Signature level, which has some upgraded benefits.
 These include some potentially cost-savings perks like the Luxury Hotel and Resort collection.
 When staying at participating properties, this provides room upgrades, complimentary breakfasts and in-room WiFi, and $25 in food and beverage credits.